dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 In computer science (and other fields as well) there are classes of very hard problems that cannot--at least [not yet](http://www.claymath.org/millennium/P_vs_NP/)--be solved efficiently.
 One such class of problems is known as [NP Complete](http://en.wikipedia.org/wiki/Np_complete).
 The *NP* stands for *non-polynomial* (time), which basically means that these problems take so long to solve, the time required--as a function of the size of the input--cannot even be expressed by a polynomial expression (e.g., *t = n<sup>2</sup>*).

-One of the easier-to-explain\*\*\*\*\* examples of an NP Complete problem is a famous one known as the [Knapsack Problem](http://en.wikipedia.org/wiki/Knapsack_problem), which is this: given some container of finite capacity and a set of items with differing weights (or sizes) and values, find the optimal assortment of items that can be stored in the container.
+One of the easier-to-explain[^knapsack-example] examples of an NP Complete problem is a famous one known as the [Knapsack Problem](http://en.wikipedia.org/wiki/Knapsack_problem), which is this: given some container of finite capacity and a set of items with differing weights (or sizes) and values, find the optimal assortment of items that can be stored in the container.

 ![The so-called Knapsack Problem](/images/knapsack.png)

-I happen to have a bit of firsthand experience with this problem, believe it or not, because at [Cardpool](http://www.cardpool.com/buy-gift-cards) I recently implemented a feature that allows customers to specify a total card value they'd like to purchase and then automatically populates their cart from available inventory\*\*\*\*\*\*.
+I happen to have a bit of firsthand experience with this problem, believe it or not, because at [Cardpool](http://www.cardpool.com/buy-gift-cards) I recently implemented a feature that allows customers to specify a total card value they'd like to purchase and then automatically populates their cart from available inventory[^see-it-in-action].
 This is essentially a special case of the knapsack problem where every item's "weight" happens to also be its value (in fact, internally we still refer to the feature as the "knapsack" feature).

 Why do I bring this up?
 Well, in building this functionality, I was already aware that it's really an NP problem.
 Therefore I knew it wouldn't be realistic to try to solve with 100% accuracy or correctness; taking on a famously hard computer science problem for a simple convenience feature on a retail website would be a bit overkill.
 Instead, what we software developers do in situations like this is figure out [heuristics](http://en.wikipedia.org/wiki/Heuristic), or rough solutions that are *good enough* for practical use.